michaelmayer-hpe/Labs/Docker/README.md

 EOF
 ```
 We can directly point to a URL, docker will download the content and extract it in place.
-Try now to connect to your owncloud instance at http://10.3.222.X/owncloud.
+Try now to connect to your owncloud instance at http://10.3.222.X/owncloud if we host the lab or http://localhost/owncloud if you run it locally.

 ![Owncloud failed](/Docker/img/owncloud_without_dep.png)